Galactic wormholes: Geometry, stability, and echoes: Introduction

-Such ultra-compact objects often have radii smaller than the Buchdahl radius \cite{Buchdahl:1959zz, Dadhich:2016fku, Alho:2021sli, Alho:2022bki,Biswas:2023omg}, the limiting stellar configuration achieved using `normal' matter fields, and hence to model such compact objects we need exotic matter fields.
+Such ultra-compact objects often have radii smaller than the Buchdahl radius \cite{Buchdahl:1959zz, Dadhich:2016fku, Alho:2021sli, Alho:2022bki}, the limiting stellar configuration achieved using `normal' matter fields, and hence to model such compact objects we need exotic matter fields.
 Following this, such ultra-compact objects are often referred to as exotic compact objects, or, ECOs.
 To model these ECOs one usually puts a partially reflecting surface slightly away from the location of the would-be horizon, such that the reflective surface is within the photon sphere, so they can mimic the ringdown waveform of a black hole \cite{Cardoso:2014sna, Cardoso:2016rao, Cardoso:2016oxy, Mark:2017dnq, Posada-Aguirre:2016qpz}.
 But due to the presence of a partially reflecting surface, the boundary condition near the would-be horizon changes --- from being purely ingoing for the case of black holes --- to harboring both ingoing and outgoing modes, owing to the reflective nature of the surface \cite{Cardoso:2019rvt, Deliyergiyev:2019vti}.
 These outgoing modes will lead to late-time echoes of the primary signal in the ringdown profile of gravitational waves.
 Despite having such an interesting structure, which can arise in various different contexts \cite{Dey:2020lhq, Dey:2020pth, Maggio:2018ivz}, there has been one major problem with these models --- one puts forward such a reflective surface close to the horizon in an ad-hoc manner --- neither the reflectivity nor the location of the surface arises from some fundamental point of view.
 Subsequently, several attempts have been made to model the reflective surface appropriately, either by invoking quantum effects \cite{Maselli:2018fay, Agullo:2020hxe, Chakraborty:2022zlq} or, by considering wormhole geometries \cite{Mark:2017dnq, Cardoso:2008bp, Volkel:2018hwb, PhysRevD.106.124003, Franzin:2022iai}.
 In both of these scenarios, the existence of such a partially reflective surface is a consequence and not an artifact.
 Wormholes, in particular, are spacetimes that connect two distinct universes via a throat \cite{visser1995lorentzian, Morris:1988cz}, where these two universes can have their own photon sphere.
 So that from the perspective of one universe, the angular momentum barrier associated with the photon sphere of the other universe acts as a partially reflecting surface \cite{Mark:2017dnq, PhysRevD.106.124003}.
-The only drawback of generic wormhole models is, they violate the energy conditions, which can be circumvented if we consider the braneworld scenario, where the matter field on the brane satisfies the energy conditions, but violations of energy conditions happen in bulk \cite{Kar:2015lma, PhysRevD.106.124003}.
+Generic wormhole models have two major drawbacks, first of all the formation channel of wormhole geometries are not known, and secondly, they violate the energy conditions.
+The second issue, namely the violation of energy conditions, can be circumvented if we consider the braneworld scenario, where the matter field on the brane satisfies the energy conditions, but violations of energy conditions happen in bulk \cite{Kar:2015lma, PhysRevD.106.124003}.
 The final question regarding these wormhole geometries, and ECOs in general, is their stability.
-There have been several works discussing the stability of various ECOs \cite{Maggio:2018ivz, Cardoso:2016oxy, Cardoso:2017njb, Zhong:2022jke,Biswas:2021gvq}, including wormhole geometries \cite{PhysRevD.106.124003}, albeit in the isolated scenario.
+There have been several works discussing the stability of various ECOs \cite{Maggio:2018ivz, Cardoso:2016oxy, Cardoso:2017njb, Zhong:2022jke, Biswas:2021gvq}, including wormhole geometries \cite{PhysRevD.106.124003,Bueno:2017hyj,PhysRevLett.116.171101,DuttaRoy:2022ytr,Bronnikov:2019sbx,Bronnikov:2021liv}, albeit in the isolated scenario.
+Also, several works have been done to develop astrophysical techniques\cite{DeFalco:2020afv, DeFalco:2021btn, DeFalco:2021klh, DeFalco:2021ksd, DeFalco:2023kqy} to detect wormholes in the extended theories of gravity.